webdriverio/webdriverio/CONTRIBUTING.md

     $ npm run test
     ```

 It should give you a passing result.
+Now you can move on to setup your development environment and start working on some code.

+## Setup Development Environment

+In order to test certain scenarios this project has a test directory that allows you to run predefined test.
+It allows you to check you code changes while you are working on it.
+You find all these files in `/test`.
+You find all necessary information [in there](https://github.com/webdriverio/v5/tree/master/test/README.md).

 ## Work On Packages